 RESEARCH

 My research interests converge on white dwarf stars, the final evolutionary state for more than 97 percent of all stars in our Galaxy, such as the core of the Cat's Eye Nebula in the Hubble telescope image above.
-In the past, I have used white dwarf stars as stable clocks, which are so interesting and diverse they can test general relativity, reveal the presence of planets, and allow us to watch stellar evolution on human timescales.
-I also use pulsating and binary white dwarfs to determine fundamental parameters of these burnt-out stars.
+I have developed a research program that uses these compact stellar remnants as observational tracers of stars, planets, and binary systems.
+Their compact nature also allows white dwarfs to probe extreme physics and vary on short timescales.

 The light curve of the pulsating white dwarf GD 1212, from the first publication using K2 data (Hermes et al. 2014a).